-Getting into and out of the campervan should be easy for your pet.
-The step into the camper is not too high, making it easy for your dog, however big or small, to hop in and out unaided.
+Getting into and out of the campervan in a pet friendly way should be easy.
+The step into the camper is not too high, making it easy to enter and exit, however big or small, to hop in and out unaided.
 Some of our campervans feature an electric sliding side door so you can open the vehicle up from a distance with a press of the key-fob without constantly getting up to let your dog in and out.
-Especially convenient for those times when your dog can't quite make up their minds; inside-outside-inside...you get the idea…or is it just my dog that does this!?
+Especially convenient for those times when they can't quite make up their minds; inside-outside-inside...you get the idea…or is it just my dog that does this!?

 Days Out for Dogs

-If you are heading for the beach consider how far away the carpark might be.
-Ideally you’ll want to be parked close by so that you can nip to the camper for any supplies and to top-up Fido’s water regularly.
+If you are heading for the beach consider how far away the car park might be.
+Ideally, you’ll want to be parked close by so that you can nip to the camper for any supplies and to top-up Fido’s water regularly.
 Where that is not possible then take a bowl with you, preferably the collapsible kind, and top this – up.
-Try and bring a sunshade if you can or if that is not possible then a large umbrella, opened and laid on the ground makes a great makeshift sunshade for you dog to lay under.
+Try to bring a sunshade if you can or if that is not possible then a large umbrella, opened and laid on the ground makes a great makeshift sunshade to lay under.
 Just make sure that it is secured to prevent it blowing away!

 Dog Friendly Beaches and Walks

-If you have decided on a dog friendly holiday in Hampshire then the following beaches allow dogs:
+If you have decided to go on holiday in Hampshire then the following beaches allow dogs:

 If country walks are more your thing, Hampshire has a lot to offer: